Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 Vendor / Subprocessor Register

-Track third-party vendors, their certifications, and review dates.
+Track third-party vendors, certifications, and review dates.
 Auto-populate CC9.2 evidence.
-Risk tier each vendor.
+Risk-tier each vendor.
 Flag expired certifications.

 Vendor databaseCert trackingRisk tiering